-Figure 5 shows the impact of M on the tradeoff curve.
-As anticipated in Section II-B, we observe that the larger M, the larger the optimal SNR exponent.
+Finally, for the impact of M on the tradeoff curve, as anticipated in Section II-B, we observe that the larger M is, the larger the optimal SNR exponent becomes.
 As M increases, larger diversity is maintained over a larger range of $R_1$ .
 A careful look to (25) reveals that for M > 1, each ARQ round behaves as a MIMO block-fading channel with $\frac{B}{M} = D$ blocks, each with inherent diversity $MN_tN_r$ , reducing the number of steps of the tradeoff curve.
 Unfortunately, however, increasing M implies an exponential (in M) increase in the overall decoding complexity.